How to use a combination square set

 - Using the 45 degree angle create miter joints.

-- Using the centre finder of a round workpiece the two cast iron legs of the centre finder with the ruler blade resting on the round surface aline is scribed across it.
+- The two cast iron legs of the centre finder with the ruler blade.

-- Then moving the centre finder to another position and scribing again, where the two lines cross is the centre.
+- Therefore where the two lines cross is the centre.

 - Then using the locking screw this measurement can be transferred to another article to ensure it is cut to the same dimension.